 Stalking can consist of any type of behaviour that is persistent, unwanted and causes fear, distress or anxiety.

 Anyone can become a victim of stalking and the stalker can be someone you know or a stranger.
 Even if you know/knew the stalker, it is not your fault.
 Stalking and harassment is something that no one should have to experience.
+You can find out more about harassment here on our harassment page.

 In the age of digital communication and social media, cyberstalking is often used as a extension of 'offline' stalking.
 However, it can also be done by itself.
 Cyberstalking should be treated as seriously as 'offline' stalking.
+You will find all of the information about cyberstalking on its own page.

 What can you do?